makgabri/C01_Project/README.md

 2. Parsing Excel files
 3. Command Line

-In the fourth spinrt we completed:
+In the fourth sprint we completed:

 1. Created a Main Menu GUI
 2. Implemented Login into our GUI